razo7/githubissues-operator/README.md

     + create if issue not exist
     + failed attempt to update an issue
     + close issue on delete
-+ Creation/deletion of the k8s object, triggers the github issue to be created/deleted.
++ Creation/deletion of the k8s object triggers the github issue to be created/deleted.

 ## Ongoing Work
 + Running Webhook cluster